observatorium/api/README.md

   -middleware.concurrent-request-limit int
     	The limit that controls the number of concurrently processed requests across all tenants. (default 10000) -middleware.rate-limiter.address value
     	The address of the rate limiter.
 Only used when not using the gRPC nor "local" rate limiters.
-Can be repeated to specify multiple addresses (i.e. Redis Cluster.
+Can be repeated to specify multiple addresses (i.e. Redis Cluster).
   -middleware.rate-limiter.grpc-address string
     	The gRPC Server Address against which to run rate limit checks when the rate limits are specified for a given tenant.
 If not specified, local, non-shared rate limiting will be used.
 Has precedence over other rate limiter options.
   -middleware.rate-limiter.type string